-POLICY DH1 - DESIGN CODES FOR SUSTAINABILITY & SENSE OF PLACE
+POLICY DH1 - DESIGN-CODESING FOR SUSTAINABILITY & SENSE OF PLACE

 - 7.1.
 The Southwell community is very proud of the character and appearance of its town and surrounding countryside.
 The preservation and enhancement of not only the Historic Town Centre and the Conservation Area, but also the whole parish area, is considered vitally important to maintain an attractive and vibrant settlement.
 It is important that new development takes account of the opportunities and constraints offered by individual sites and by the wider settlement, to deliver contextually responsive design solutions that will stand the test of time. - 7.2.
-Communities are encouraged by the Department for Levelling up, Housing and Communities, through the NPPF, to use Design Codes to ensure that local development is sustainable, reflects the character of its location and to prevent monotonous, standardised "off the peg" modular construction throughout England. - 7.3.
-Southwell Town Council have therefore used AECOM, a nationally funded independent company, to assess the features which give Southwell parish its special character and to produce a set of Design Codes for developers to ensure that this is maintained for the future.
+Communities are encouraged by the Department for Levelling up, Housing and Communities, through the NPPF, to use Design Codes and Guidance to ensure that local development is sustainable, reflects the character of its location and to prevent monotonous, standardised "off the peg" modular construction throughout England. - 7.3.
+Southwell Town Council <a href="https://has.previously.adopted Design Guidance and this has been revised as part of the first review of this Neighbourhood Plan.
+The Town Council have therefore has also commissioned used-AECOM, a nationally funded independent company, to assess the features which give Southwell parish its special character and to produce a set of Design Codes for developers to ensure that this is maintained for the future.
+That work is now to be taken forward in concert with Newark and Sherwood District Council, so as to produce Design Codes and Guidance for Southwell as a Supplementary Planning Document (SPD).